gmourier/preshot/README.md

-Discover the future value of the key field of a Meilisearch API key before its generation to automatize deployments from the ground-up.
+A simple command set to accompany a deterministic use of Meilisearch API keys.

 ## Overview